Cary man lists vintage FBI surveillance van for sale on eBay

 “We found out that there’s microphones as we took the side markers out of the van and there’s microphones hidden in headlights and taillights.
 That’s why there’s little holes everywhere,” he said.

-Also inside were handcuffs, binoculars and even old video from an old FBI stakeout.
+Also inside were handcuffs, binoculars and even leftover video from an old FBI stakeout, Senfeldas said.
 There are several small “pinholes” in the vehicle where cameras can peer out without anyone outside noticing.

 It has “everything you need to get the investigation done,” Senfeldas told CBS North Carolina.

-Note: UPDATE: Cary man’s vintage FBI surveillance van sells for nearly $19,000 on eBay